mahadansar/Windows-C-Asynchronous-TCP-server-client/README.md

 # Windows-C-Asynchronous-TCP-server-client
-TCP Socket Programming Implementation of Server and Client on Windows w/ c/c++ Also contains few mouse functions in Client code
+TCP Socket Programming Implementation of Server and Client on Windows w/ c/c++ using multiple threads Also contains few mouse functions in Client code

 OS Used : Windows 10